wostlund/FinalProj-Term1/README.md

  	-- made quit game bring you back to title screen so that you could start a new game -- NEW BUG -- when you start a new game things that should be colored turn white.
 Game still functions.
  	-- NEW BUG -- enemies used to respond to what you spawned spawing in your lane and spawning one of a few soldier types.
 Now the same enemy keeps being spawned in seemingly random places.
 	-- New AI idea -- tally the range, strength, and speed of the incoming row.
 Deploy unit that responds best to variable with max value.

 1/20/16
+Will Ostlund:
+	-- Created the basic layout for the shop, so far it doesn't do anything, I'll implement that later -- NO BUGS were made in the process
+	--Reset the game so that it starts out in the shop like the actual games does --NO BUGS were made

 Jackson Morgan:
 	-Decided to totally to revamp A.I. as it was too random.
 	- made new helper functions to impliment the new A.I. idea.
 Also made more helper functions that used the helper functions.